Show HN: Robot Unlock – an open-ended programming game/zachlike

 I have support for linux, controllers, steam deck, mac on my to-do list in that order - it's simply a matter of time (up-front, maintenance, testing) and money since macs do tend to cost quite a bit.
 I'm a linux user myself and I hope I'll port it properly sooner rather than later but meanwhile I also know it seems to just work with proton.

-• pimlottc 3 days ago
+• pimlottc a year ago

 Might be useful to explain “zachlike” for those unfamiliar with the genre

-• beardedmoose 3 days ago
+• beardedmoose a year ago

 As a fellow zachtronics fan I will check this out when I get off work.